A Case Study of Eastman Kodak

 It’s one thing to accept those kinds of valuations and risks with a start-up that could make you millions of dollars overnight.
 It’s patently stupid to accept them as part of owning a large, established, slow growing business in a declining industry.

 For me, the huge warning sign would have been the dividend cut between 2002 and 2003, when the 5,592 shares went from generating dividends of $10,066 per year to $6,431 per year.
-With a further cut to $2,796 the year after that, I’d have been out by 2004.
-It wouldn’t have mattered if the stock had fallen off its highs; what counted is my cost basis, not the peak of the share price.
-Despite the troubles, I would have made a good amount of money from my initial investment, plus I’d own the chemical shares.
+With a further cut to $2,796 the year after that, I think most reasonable long-term income-oriented investors would have been out by 2004.
+It wouldn’t have mattered if the stock had fallen off its highs; what counted would be cost basis, not the peak of the share price.
+Despite the troubles, you would have made a good amount of money from your initial investment, plus you’d own the chemical shares.
 The opportunity cost of holding those remaining 5,592 shares of the photography business would have been too high relative to the competing uses.
-Kodak would have been jettisoned from the portfolio.
+Kodak should have been jettisoned from the portfolio.

 Telling a Kodak from a General Electric or Wells Fargo